imendezval/AnoDet_BottlePackaging/README.md

   <img src="https://github.com/asumak2003/Bottle_AnoDet/raw/main/imgs/exs/wrong_screwed_lid.png">
 </div>

 Using a lot of data, it was concluded that this task was not possible with our current equipment.
 No feature could be found that separated the anomalies from the normal class.
-The analysis performed on the collected data can be found under the [data](./wrong_screwed_lid/data/) folder.
+The collected data, summarised based on different featres using graphs, can be found under the [data](./wrong_screwed_lid/data/) folder, and the analysis of these features under the [data2](./wrong_screwed_lid/data2/) folder.

 ## Models
 Over the course of the project, 8 different models were trained, all of which can be found under the [models](./models/) folder.
 It was a iterative process of tiral-and-improvement, consisting of training a model, identifying it's issues, and rectifying and retraining accordingly.
-For example, the imbalanced dataset resulted in much higher accuracy in classes with more images, and therefore a class-weighted loss was implemented.
+For example, the imbalanced dataset resulted in a much higher accuracy in classes with more images, and therefore a class-weighted loss was implemented.

 In a later stage of the development process, it was discovered that, although the camera could save images in a 1280x720 resolution, the live footage was limited to 640x368.
 At this point, the whole dataset had already been collected with a 1280x720 resolution, so another model had to be trained adjusting the resolution at the input.